RohanVDvivedi/Cashed/README.md

 # Cashed

-Cashed is a caching serer built entirely in plain c.
+Cashed is a caching server built entirely in plain c.
-It is similar in functionality to Memcached, providing a very simple unsecured (not ssled) tcp api interface.
+It is similar in functionality to Memcached, providing a very simple unsecured (not SSLed) tcp api interface.

+you can directly connect to the server using telnet or netcat.

 setup instructions
  * git clone https://github.com/RohanVDvivedi/Cashed.git